Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_air.md

 the WSO can select an appropriate [aspect setting](interface.md#aspect).
 The Sparrow can now be fired.

-> 💡 Targets need to be within a 5 degree zone or an attempted lock will likely
+> 💡 Targets need to be within a 5-degree zone, or an attempted lock will likely
 > result in a bad lock.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/krnmdPE_xUc?si=vbXN8f1dDDsRO8K6"
+title="DCS F-4E - Boresight Mode, AIM-7 and Speedgates" frameborder="0"
+allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Cage Condition

 The cage condition is a close combat mode which can be entered at any time by depressing the CAGE Button on the pilot throttle.
-This by default puts the radar into boresight as described above.
+This, by default, puts the radar into boresight as described above.

 ![Cage Mode](../../img/radar_cage_mode.jpg)

-When the cage condition is present the following changes happen:
+When the cage condition is present, the following changes happen:

 - Air-To-Air light in the rear pit illuminates.
 - Trigger control is transferred to the air-to-air weapons (including when ARM